The 2006 Alan Fortunoff Humanitarian award for Bayou Landfall/The Houma Nation vs The Hurricanes.

 Biography

-Leslye Abbey (www.snowflakevideo.com) – is a documentary filmmaker, photographer and Social Worker.
+Leslye Abbey (www.snowflakevideo.com) – is an award winning documentary filmmaker, photographer, and Social Worker.
 A New York native, Leslye Abbey has traveled the world creating films that reflect the human spirit.
 Leslye began to develop a love for photography while living in New Mexico and working as Social Worker with Southwest American Indians.
 Her passion for photography paved the way for her growth as she launched into videography.
 Leslye has been in private practice as a Clinical Social Worker in North Bellmore, New York since 1986.

 In 1998, Leslye journeyed to India and Nepal, where she created the documentary Dharamsala/Tibet in Exile.
 This compelling feature-length documentary chronicling the life of Tibetans in political exile won the 1999 Humanitarian award at the Long Island International film Expo.
 Leslye’s second documentary, Bob’s Rolling Reefer, about a cross-country truck driver won the award for best documentary in 2000 at the same Festival.

-Award Winning Films: Caution: Show Dogs, the #1 show dog movie’s theme song was voted #1 by Song Writers Guild of America.
+Award Winning Films: Her latest documentary, Buffalo Nation: The Children Are Crying, won Best Feature Documentary at the 2014 Long Island International Film Expo and was an Award Winning Documentary at the 2014 Indie Gathering Film Festival & Convention in Hudson, Ohio.
+Caution: Show Dogs, the movie’s theme song was voted #1 by Song Writers Guild of America.
 Bayou Landfall/The Houma Nation vs. The Hurricanes won the Allen Fortunoff Humanitarian Award in the 2006 Long Island International Film Expo.
-It has been in 7 film festivals, including Native American Film Festival, in San Francisco, California, The Native Spirit Film Festival 2007, London England and The Heard Museum Film Festival in Phoenix, Arizona.
+It has been in seven film festivals, including Native American Film Festival, in San Francisco, California, The Native Spirit Film Festival 2007, London England and The Heard Museum Film Festival in Phoenix, Arizona.
 In 2007, the Aboriginal Peoples Television Network, in Manitoba, Canada leased Bayou Landfall/The Houma Nation vs. The Hurricanes for five years.
 Angels of the Basin, at its first screening, won the Best Historical Documentary in the 2007 New York International Independent Film And Video Festival.
 Let The Good Times Roll, another Louisiana based film, won Best Feature Documentary at the Long Island Film Festival in 2007.
-LCN-TV, the Louisiana Superstation, will be showing Leslye’s 3 Louisiana-based movies.
+LCN-TV, the Louisiana Superstation, continues to show Bayou Landfall/The Houma Nation vs. The Hurricanes, Angels of the Basin, and Let The Good Times Roll.

 Leslye’s photography has been exhibited at Nassau County African-American Museum featuring the women of Mali and at juried photography shows at the Freeport Memorial Library.
 The Bellmore Memorial Library, Elmont Public Library and The Unitarian Universalist Fellowship in Freeport and Huntington, New York have exhibited her work.
 The Global Fund for Children 2006-2007 Annual Report photograph of Houma children.